Dog Soldier

 Review

-Dog Soldier is the fourth book in the War Horses series.
-In it, Warren concludes the Cinto DaSelva campaign and further develops the setting’s backstory.
+Dog Soldier, by Scott Warren, is the fourth book in the War Horses series.
+It concludes the Cinto DaSelva campaign and further develops the setting’s backstory.

-Although roughly the same length as the previous books in the series, Dog Soldier feels much shorter or, at least, quicker to get through.
-The book is divided into three main sections:
+While similar in length to previous books in the series, Dog Soldier feels much faster-paced.
+The story is divided into three main sections:

-The transition between these three parts is not as clean as in the previous book, Serpent Valley, but still better than Ymir.
+The transitions between these three parts aren’t as smooth as in Serpent Valley, but they’re still more polished than Ymir.

 The mech battles are well written, with some unique twists, and feel like they have high stakes.
-The author has done a good job of scaling up the mimic threat, making it pivotal to both taking the capital and covering up Helene’s assassination.
+Scott Warren has done a good job of scaling up the mimic threat, making it pivotal to both taking the capital and covering up Helene’s assassination.

-With the Cinto DaSelva plot-line wrapped up, I’m excited to see where the next book, Grand Melee, will take us.
+With the Cinto DaSelva plot-line wrapped up, I’m excited to see where Grand Melee will take the series next.